lmc-eu/spirit-design-system/packages/web-react/src/components/Toast/README.md

 ### Responsive Alignment

-Pass an object to props to set different values for different breakpoints.
+Pass an object to props to set different values for different [breakpoints][dictionary-breakpoint].
 The values will be applied from mobile to desktop and if not set for a breakpoint, the value from the previous breakpoint will be used.

 Example: